-Since there is a valid use-case for class-private members (namely to avoid name clashes of names with names defined by subclasses), there is limited support for such a mechanism, called name mangling.
+There is limited support for class-private identifiers.
 Any identifier of the form spam (at least two leading underscores, at most one trailing underscore) is textually replaced with classname__spam, where classname is the current class name with leading underscore(s) stripped.
-This mangling is done without regard to the syntactic position of the identifier, as long as it occurs within the definition of a class.
+This mangling is done without regard to the syntactic position of the identifier, so it can be used to define class-private instance and class variables, methods, variables stored in globals, and even variables stored in instances. private to this class on instances of other classes.
+Truncation may occur when the mangled name would be longer than 255 characters.
+Outside classes, or when the class name consists of only underscores, no mangling occurs.